Andarooo/3WaySplit/readme.md

 This is the real fun bit where everything comes together.
 Assuming you've done everything right this should be a cakewalk.

-Make sure to put in your stabilisers before the switches, you can watch a google or just work it out.
+Make sure to put in your stabilisers before the switches, you can watch a video or just work it out.
 It's not rocket science

 Then start by adding a couple switches into their slots in the plate, preferably on the corners then push the the switches into their PCB slots to marry the PCB and plate together.
 Make sure you put the switches in the right direction and orientation when attaching to the plate; though it will be pretty obvious if you mess up and can be easily remedied.

 Once that's done add the switches one by one making sure they're fully inserted into the pcb and clicked into place in the plate.
 It's easy to bend a pin if you're not paying attention while adding the switch to the pcb slot.
 If this happens just carefully remove it and try and bend the pin straight again with some pliers or something then be careful putting it back in this time.
 Always worth having a few spare switches for this reason.

 Once all your switches are all inserted it's time to assemble the enclosures.
-It al fits together like a sandwich with the plate in between.
+It all fits together like a sandwich with the plate in between.
 Do a dry fit first to get an idea of how the keeb will all go together and don't force anything; any printing defects can be cut or sanded to fit so don't break stuff because you thought yourself a caveman.

-I would also recommend putting some padding where the plate gets sandwhiched into the case to help with noise.
+I would also recommend putting some padding where the plate gets sandwiched into the case to help with noise.
 I just used some double sided foam tape with the plastic linine unremoved.
 This is the "gasket" in gasket mounted design.
 No clue if it actually does anything to the sound so feel free to explore this.

 Screws go in from the bottom into the inserts in the top.
 There are various sizes for each part.
 The numpad should be 2x 20mm screws and 2x 16mm screws.
 I designed it first; can you tell?
 The others should all be 10 or 12 depending how deep you added the inserts.

 Now it's time to add your keycaps.
 If you bought a set they should be in the correct arangement.
 Otherwise I guess refer to the [layouts](https://github.com/Andarooo/3WaySplit/tree/main/Layout) I've made as to where everything should go. or just google it I guess.
-You can also change the layout with your own by forking the smk config I have and making your own.
+You can also change the layout with your own by forking the zmk config I have and making your own.
 Crazy huh?

 The feet attach with a couple of 4mm screws and should face with the rounded side of the feet towards the front of the keeb.